RTXT25/The-Prestige-Forest/docs/upgrades.md

 - title: **optional**, displayed at the top in a larger font It can also be a function that returns updating text.
 Can use basic HTML.

-- description: A description of the upgrade's effect. *You will also have to implement the effect where it is applied.*
+- Descriptionription: A Descriptionription of the upgrade's effect. *You will also have to implement the effect where it is applied.*
         It can also be a function that returns updating text.
 Can use basic HTML.

 - effect(): **optional**, A function that calculates and returns the current values of any bonuses from the upgrade.